It4innovations/espreso/README.md

 #### ESPRESO GUI

 It is possible to use GUI, instead of setting a configuration file manually.
 GUI is automatically generated from internal configuration structures that assures always up to date list of available parameters.
-Besides showing all parameters with their possible values, GUI also showes the input geometry, and elements and boundary regions.
+Besides showing all parameters with their possible values, GUI also shows the input geometry, and elements and boundary regions.
 It is also possible to use GUI for generation of a configuration file.

 In order to built GUI, one has to configure espreso with flag *\-\-with-gui*.
 In that case, Qt5 has to be installed.